Tool to write in Parsons code. Parsons notation (or Melodic Contours) allows the simplification of a musical writing using tone changes in the melody.

 Parsons code is used to represent the variations of the music which aims to facilitate the search by musical melody contours.

-The first note is represented by an asterisk * (which is sometimes omitted).
+The parsons code represents the first note by an asterisk * (which is sometimes omitted).

 The following notes are shown with a letter from U,D,R indicating its relationship with the previous note: